 John is an attorney at Drummond Woodsum in Portland.
 He is listed in the current Edition of Best Lawyers in America, a guide to leading lawyers in the country, in the field of Tax Law, is a frequent speaker at professional seminars and has taught courses in business and tax law as an Adjunct Professor at the University of Maine School of Law and the University of New England.
 In Spring semester 2016, he is teaching Business Planning to third-year law students.

-Jimmy Lucibello, innkeeper of Bourne Bed & Breakfast in Ogunquit, has been an active advocate in the fight against AIDS for more than thirty years.
-Jimmy received the 2010 Cameron Duncan Award, which recognizes service to the community living with AIDS, and in 2013, was recognized as one of the “The POZ 100” unsung heroes in the fight against AIDS.
+Jimmy Lucibello currently lives in Ogunquit, Maine, and has been an active advocate in the fight against AIDS for more than 30 years.
+Jimmy received the 2010 Cameron Duncan Award, which recognizes service to the community living with AIDS and, in 2013, was recognized as one of the “The POZ 100” unsung heroes in the fight against AIDS.
 Jimmy has been both an organizer and the top individual fundraiser of the Southern Maine AIDS 5K Walk/Run each year since its inception.
 As a client, active volunteer, and former employee of FPC, Jimmy brings a unique well-rounded perspective to his position on the Board of Directors.